Eye strain? Blue light glasses won’t help. – Dr. Marc Robinson

 Despite the marketing, blue light glasses are as effective as placebo.

-Almost every day in our office we hear something along the following lines: “My eyes get tired on the computer… I ordered these blue-blocking glasses and they don’t seem to be helping enough.”
+Almost every day in our office I hear something along the following lines: “My eyes get tired on the computer… I ordered these blue-blocking glasses and they don’t seem to be helping enough.”
 Unfortunately, that’s because they aren’t helping much at all.

 Research shows that “blue blocker” glasses are as effective as placebo glasses in reducing asthenopia or eye strain.
 In reality, asthenopia is caused by your visual system not being able to sustain focus at your working distance in one or both of your eyes.
 (1)